 Debt securities issued by the reporting institution and held by credit institutions subject to the ESCB's minimum reserve system are excluded from the reserve base provided the issuer is able to prove the amount of such holdings.
-In the absence of such proof, the reporting institution may apply a standardised deduction of a fixed percentage, currently set at 30 per cent, to each of these balance sheet items.
-The liabilities included in the reserve base to which a reserve ratio of 0 per cent is currently applied are as follows:
+In the absence of such proof, the reporting institution may apply a standardised deduction of a fixed percentage, currently set at 15 per cent (effective from reporting date 28 October 2016)7, to each of these balance sheet items.